 The average contract interest rate for 15-year fixed-rate mortgages decreased to 2.80 percent from 2.83 percent, with points increasing to 0.28 from 0.26 (including the origination fee) for 80 percent LTV loans.
 The effective rate decreased from last week.

 The average contract interest rate for 5/1 ARMs increased to 3.07 percent from 3.02 percent, with points increasing to 0.29 from 0.27 (including the origination fee) for 80 percent LTV loans.
 The effective rate increased from last week.

-The survey covers over 75 percent of all U.S. retail residential mortgage applications, and has been conducted weekly since 1990.
-Respondents include mortgage bankers, commercial banks and thrifts.
-Base period and value for all indexes is March 16, 1990=100.
+The survey covers over 75 percent of all U.S. retail, residential mortgage applications, and has been conducted weekly since 1990.
+Respondents include mortgage bankers, commercial banks, and thrifts.
+The base period and value for all indexes is March 16, 1990=100.

 NOTE: NEW POSTAL ADDRESS